What influences LTL costs?

 Market conditions

 LTL pricing will be influenced by market demand, capacity and seasonality.
-During peak shipping seasons or times of increased demand, rates may be higher.
+Rates may be higher during peak shipping seasons or times of increased demand.
 However, market conditions will not affect your LTL pricing on a day-to-day basis if you have previously negotiated rates or published pricing in place.

 Service level required